-Book 3 in the James Blakiston Series is due out in August 2020 – next month.
+Book 3 in the James Blakiston Series is due out at the end of December.
 We are now at the closing stages of getting it ready for publication, and one of those final steps is the cover design.
 And that has created a bit of a challenge.

 The covers for Books 1 and 2 follow a similar format, and my first thought was that I wanted Book 3 to be much the same.
 That’s received wisdom on series covers – you make each one look like the ones that went before so that people who read and liked the earlier books recognise this one and buy it.
 But it just wasn’t possible to find the right sort of images for Book 3, and so I had to look for another way.